-Teachers will plan lessons so that pupils with SEND have access to all National Curriculum subject, wherever possible, ensuring there are no barriers to every pupil achieving.
+Teachers will plan lessons so that pupils with SEND can study every National Curriculum subject, wherever possible, ensuring there are no barriers to every pupil achieving.
 Teachers will also take account of the needs of pupils whose first language is not English.
 Lessons will be planned to ensure teaching opportunities help pupils to develop their English, and support pupils to take part in all subjects.